Bijikyu/Custom-Instructions/apiFactoryInstructions.md

 I will need service.js (the main business logic functional code), controller.js (to handle requests and responses), route.js (using best practice routing), and three ejs views: index.ejs, docs.ejs, and test.ejs.
 Sometimes I may provide one or more of these files myself. index.ejs should sell the main selling points of the core functions and be the main page.
 Regarding doc.ejs, this should detail the documentation for the API.
 Code examples for documentation must be given for Node.js.
 The documentation is for developers that wish to consume the API, not those that maintain it; info to be covered includes endpoints, example request code, and the expected response.
 For test.ejs develop a simple page to test the endpoints and show their returns.

 ## NPM Module Instructions:
-If rate limiting is required use the bottleneck module. fetch calls will be done with axios.
+If rate limiting for sending to an external API use the bottleneck module. fetch calls will be done with axios.
 If a db is required use Mongo DB with Mongoose ORM.
-Error logging is done with the qerrors module: const { qerrors } = require('qerrors');
+Error logging is done with the qerrors npm module: const { qerrors } = require('qerrors');
 // Example of using qerrors as Express middleware: app.use((err, req, res, next) => {